-The PPACG in cooperation with the CDOT and operators of publicly owned transit shall develop UPWPs that meet the requirements of 23 CFR Part 420, subpart A. The UPWP documents the transportation planning activities to be performed within the metropolitan planning areas.
-The UPWP includes various tasks with descriptions, cost estimates, sources of funding, schedules, deliverables, identification of the lead agency, and the federal and matching funds.
-The UPWP is the basis for the consolidated planning grant (CPG) that provides the FHWA and FTA funds for planning activities and is implemented through a contract between the CDOT and the PPACG.
+PPACG, in cooperation with the CDOT and operators of publicly owned transit, shall develop UPWPs that meet the requirements of 23 CFR Part 420, subpart A. The UPWP documents the transportation planning activities to be performed within the metropolitan planning areas.
+The UPWP includes various tasks with descriptions, cost estimates, sources of funding, schedules, deliverables, identification of the lead agency, and the federal, State, and matching fund sources.
+The UPWP is the basis for the Consolidated Planning Grant (CPG) that provides the FHWA and FTA funds for planning activities and is implemented through a contract between the CDOT and PPACG.
 The UPWP may also include the planning related work that will be accomplished using other funds outside of CPG funds.

-Once the UPWP is approved by the policy body of the MPO it is submitted to the CDOT for review, along with an assurance of Title VI compliance and a certification regarding federal lobbying.
-The UPWP is approved by the FHWA and FTA upon the CDOT recommendation.
+Once the UPWP is approved by the policy body of the MPO, it is submitted to the CDOT for review, along with an assurance of Title VI compliance and a certification regarding federal lobbying.
+The UPWP is approved by the FHWA and FTA upon CDOT's recommendation.
 Amendments are subject to review and approval and will include reasons for changes, scope revisions, and funding revisions.
 The CDOT will review and comment on draft UPWPs and amendments to determine eligibility of proposed expenditures.
 The CDOT will also review and comment on progress, status of expenditures, and reports as appropriate.

-See the MOA Implementation Guidance for a more detailed UPWP timeline.
+See the MOA Implementation Guidance document for a more detailed UPWP timeline.